varbinsoftwares/chainreaction/readme.rst

 ###################
-Class Apart Store Ecom Using CodeIgniter
+Chain Reaction App Using CodeIgniter
 ###################

 CodeIgniter is an Application Development Framework - a toolkit - for people